Poker Table Positions Explained

-The early positions on a poker game table are the first few seats to the left of the dealer.
-Early Positions, EP, also refer to the first three players next to the dealer, including the Small Blind, Big Blind, and the player sitting next to the Big Blind.
-The third player is known as UTG or Under the Gun.
+The early positions at a poker game table are the first few seats to the dealer's left.
+In poker, Early Positions (EP) generally refer to the first three players after the dealer, including the Small Blind, Big Blind, and the player immediately to the Big Blind's left.
+This last player is often called 'Under the Gun' (UTG).

 Middle Positions